 Formation naming is highly variable, and how the coach communicates those three data points varies greatly -- but most coaches are communicating strength, backfield, and formation, and the mental model of a singular formation contains that information.

 1. Internal and External User Interviews

 Neither myself nor the other designer on the project have played or coached Football, and neither of us felt we had enough in-depth knowledge around formations to speak confidently about them to our end users.
-Therefore, we started our research by interviewing three internal Football coaches.
-This allowed us to evaluate and iterate on our questions, and to gain a greater understanding of formations to ensure we could effectively lead external user interviews.
+Therefore, we started our research by interviewing three of our coworkers who are also football coaches.
+This allowed us to evaluate and iterate on our questions, ensure we’re using the correct language with coaches to uncover the insights we need, and to gain a greater understanding of formations to ensure we could effectively lead external user interviews.

 Our external interviews were largely informed by the research objectives, however, we wanted to conduct external user interviews before sending a survey, as we wanted to ensure that the survey confirmed any assumptions we validated during the comparatively small set of user interviews.

 The goal of the survey is to capture a large amount of data regarding coach's mental model of formations, and how they install formations on their team.
 While user interviews help us understand the issue in depth, how teams use formations is highly variable.
 We wanted a large amount of data to back up our assumptions and key takeaways from user interviews, as interviewing enough users to feel confident about established tendencies among our tens of thousands of users was outside of scope.

 As Hudl supports 98% of High School Football teams in the country, we have a large amount of existing data that we can manipulate and use to inform our assumptions and conclusions.
 I ran multiple queries to better understand some trends within the existing data, and help inform our research objectives.